 It’s no secret that the retail industry has recognized the need to invest in new technologies designed to improve their merchandising activities.
 Operational areas like merchandise planning and inventory management have been significantly enhanced through automation and advanced analytics.
-The adoption of these new, some now foundational, merchandising technologies is bringing greater operational efficiencies, faster speeds to market and even improving markdowns and returns.
-Now, product developers have begun to turn to new technologies enabling data gathering and analytics to keep up.
+The adoption of these new, some now foundational, merchandising technologies are bringing greater operational efficiencies, faster speeds to market and even improving markdowns and returns.
+Now, product developers have begun to turn to new technologies to enable data gathering and analytics to keep up.

 Baseline: Important technology trends in data for retail product development

 A recent Kalypso Viewpoints article frames up this data-driven retail product development transformation well.
-First, product teams need to be exceptional at product, delivering differentiated freshness and innovation.
+First, product teams need to be exceptional at products, delivering differentiated freshness and innovation.

-Second, to gain or maintain a competitive edge in today’s retail environment, product teams need to invest in technologies that allow them to “discover, create, make and sell better products faster and with more value”.
-Viewpoints expands on transformation strategies in retail product development, offering up key trends including the adoption of integrated Platform-as-a-Service (PaaS) solutions and digital tools that can combine the front-end/design stage with the development stage, feeding data throughout.
+Second, to gain or maintain a competitive edge in today’s retail environment, product teams need to invest in technologies.
+These need to allow them to “discover, create, make and sell better products faster and with more value”.
+Viewpoints expands on transformation strategies in retail product development.
+They offer up key trends including the adoption of integrated Platform-as-a-Service (PaaS) solutions and digital tools that can combine the front-end/design stage with the development stage, feeding data throughout.

 Join the data-driven conversation

 Bonus Tip: Sometimes brands notice a startling difference between what they call something and how their customers explain it in concept testing and product testing feedback.
-While internal language doesn’t necessarily need a change, identifying these language patterns in your product research gives you the opportunity to message your product’s features and attributes effectively, speaking your customer’s language.
+While internal language doesn’t necessarily need a change, identifying these language patterns in your product research gives you the opportunity to message your product’s features and attributes effectively.
+This way you’re speaking your customer’s language.

 “Stacking” up product development technology